RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-server/index.md

 The Webhooks container cannot be configured quite yet as you will need IDs for the channels you wish to send webhooks.
 Skip this for now.

 Comment out or delete any of the containers you do not want to use, and your docker-compose.yml file is complete for now.
-Save and exit.
+Save, and exit.

 ## Modify the element-config.json